silvermullet/oh-bot/Readme.md

 <!--
 title: Oh-bot (Office Hours Bot)
-description: Running office hours can be a great way to divert interrupts a team or indivdual has on a daily basis.
-However, manaing your office hours and knowing what to expect at schedule office hours can be a challenge.
+description: Running office hours can be a great way to divert interrupts a team or individual has on a daily basis.
+However, managing your office hours and knowing what to expect at schedule office hours can be a challenge.
 The Oh-bot will help manage your team's office hours.
 This bot will provide insight into when office hours are available and will gather up expected topics for you.
 Oh-bot also helps records office hour interactions for future review as well.
 layout: Doc
 -->
 # Oh-bot - Your team's Office Hours Bot